 This case study explores how the inclusion of peers in individual music therapy sessions helped to support Isobel*, a girl with Selective Mutism.
 Goals of participation, listening, following instructions and decision-making focused on increasing her ability to function in the social context of the classroom.
 Peer inclusion in sessions fostered positive relationships, provided peers with a communication ‘toolkit’ and increased Isobel’s social confidence with participating peers.
 Peers formed a bridge between the music therapy room and the classroom, allowing improvements in one to generalise to the other.
 As positive peer relationships developed, Isobel’s sense of belonging increased, which in turn reduced Isobel’s anxiety within the classroom context.

 *Isobel is a pseudonym used to maintain confidentiality.

-Read my case study in the upcoming edition of NZJMT: Developing a sense of belonging
+Read my case study in the 2020 edition of NZJMT: Developing a sense of belonging